isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Planning for Activities.md

 </ul>
 <h3><strong>Post-Activities Review</strong></h3>
 <p>After each event, it is important to hold a review with all stakeholders
 involved.
-The feedback we gather from such reviews will be very helpful for the PSG and the school when we plan our next activity.</p>
+The feedback gathered from such reviews will be very helpful for the PSG and the school when you plan your next activity.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Areas to consider after the activity" src="/images/After_activity.png">
 </div>